rbock44/go-logAnalyzer/README.md

 # -logAnalyzer

-just a small tool to run some regEx against a log file
+fork of https://github.com/theHasp/go-logAnalyzer a small tool from github to run some regEx against a log file.

-Don't expect too much, it was written to learn the basics of go.
+Removed the progress bar as it uses unnecessary dependencies and does not really add much value.
+Added go mod support